danielbodnar/awesome-stars/README.md

 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [garronej/tsafe](https://github.com/garronej/tsafe) - 🔩 The missing TypeScript utils
 - [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, D
-- [teamhanko/hanko](https://github.com/teamhanko/hanko) - Auth and user management for the passkey era
 - [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 - [amplication/amplication](https://github.com/amplication/amplication) - 🇮🇱 Stand with Israel 🇮🇱   Open-source backend development platform.
 Build production-ready services without wasting time on repetitive coding.